Italiansrus.com Your guide to Italy & Italian Culture

 The Italian National Team is known affectionately by its supporters (tifosi) as the "Azzurri."
 Or the "Blues."
 The color of their shirts came from the House of Savoia (Savoy), who were the kings of Italy between 1861 and 1946.
 The team began playing in 1910, and their first game was a win against France, 6 to 2.
 After the Republic was formed, the team maintained the blue color, which is synonymous with Italian soccer around the world.
 All Italian National Teams, regardless of the particular sport, are known as either "Gli Azzurri" (men) or "Le Azzurre" (women.)

-Here are some Italian soccer terms, along with some related topics, that will help you to better understand calcio italiano.
-You will hear many of these terms during the weekly Italian game of the week on MHz Networks (channel 56 on free tv) in Northern Virginia.
-The broadcast time for the "calcio d'inizio" (kickoff) is at 3:00 p.m. (ore 1500) on Sundays.
-Serie A is also broadcast on RAI International, Gol TV, and Fox Soccer Channel throughout North America.
-The 2005-2006 Serie A campionato began on Sunday, 28 August 2005, and the defending champion is Juventus of Turin.
-Next February, Turin (Torino) will host the Olympic Winter Games.
+Here are some Italian soccer terms, along with related topics, that will help you to better understand calcio italiano.
+You will hear many of these terms during an actual Italian broadcast.
+Serie A, which began in 1929, can be seen on RAI International (TV and Radio), Gol TV (Coppa Italia matches only), and Fox Soccer Channel throughout North America.
+The 2010-2011 Serie A season will begin on Sunday, August 29, 2010 and the defending champion is Internazionale Milano.
+For a schedule (calendario) of games from the Milan sports daily, La Gazzetta dello Sport, please click here.

 Guarda.
 (Gwarh-dah.)
 Ascolta.
 (Oz-colt-tah.)
 Impara.
 (Eem-pah-rah.)
 Watch.
 Listen.
 Learn.
 Witness the passion of calcio italiano.
 One day you may be there. ;-)